 - A brief explanation of how you have used other academic support services on campus (tutoring, Supplemental Instruction (SI), etc.).
 If you have not used these resources, please explain why

 - A brief explanation of why you feel you should have additional eTutoring sessions

 - Any special circumstances you feel we should consider

 Requests will be considered on a case-by-case basis using the following critieria:

 - How the student has been using eTutoring

-- Student’s use of, and access to, other Cascadia academic support services like the Math and Writing Center and Supplemental Instruction (SI)
+- Student’s use of, and access to, other Cascadia academic support services like face-to-face tutoring through the Learning Center and Supplemental Instruction (SI)

-- The number of eTutoring sessions available to the campus community for the quarter
+- The remaing number of eTutoring sessions available to the campus community for that quarter

 This process is in place to ensure that eTutoring remains open and available to all Cascadia students for the entirety of the quarter, and to ensure that students are using the academic support service(s) that best serve their needs.

 Students who fail to abide by the above policy will have their eTutoring account deactivated for the remainder of the quarter.